Andrea Iannone: Aprilia Racing Team Gresini (2019)

+Return to MotoGP

+Pertamina Enduro VR46 Racing Team (2024)

+Iannone returned to MotoGP as a temporary racer for the Pertamina Enduro VR46 Racing Team in the Malaysian round, after 5 seasons away from the MotoGP event.
+He will replace Fabio Di Giannantonio who is sidelined due to undergoing surgery on an injured left shoulder.
+The owner of the team, Valentino Rossi, decided to hire him as a replacement for 'Diggia', and Rossi's decision received approval from Ducati Corse.

 Doping ban

 In December 2019, Iannone was provisionally suspended from motorcycle racing after a positive drug test.
-He was later retroactively disqualified from the final two rounds of the 2019 season and handed a retroactive 18 month ban in March 2020.
+He was later retroactively disqualified from the final two rounds of the 2019 season and handed a retroactive 18-month ban in March 2020.
 He was initially replaced by Bradley Smith as he awaited his appeal, and later by Lorenzo Savadori.

 On 10 November 2020 Iannone was sentenced a four-year ban after losing his appeal.
 The Court of Arbitration for Sport (CAS) handed the Italian a four-year suspension after being found guilty of violating World Anti-Doping Agency (WADA) regulations on the prohibited substance Drostanolone.
 Iannone claimed an unintentional violation as result of unknowingly eating contaminated meat in Malaysia and a "lack of incentive to dope", but the CAS found his arguments "were insufficient to establish, on a balance of probability that [his violation] was not intentional".
-The CAS decision superseded the 18 month ban initially applied by the FIM International Disciplinary Court with the four-year ban appealed by WADA.
+The CAS decision superseded the 18-month ban initially applied by the FIM International Disciplinary Court with the four-year ban appealed by WADA.

+Superbike World Championship

+Team GoEleven (2024)

+Iannone has officially joined Team GoEleven to compete in the 2024 Superbike World Championship, riding a Ducati Panigale V4 R. He will return to competition after a four-year absence, following a ban dating from 2019, due to a doping violation.
+He completed his first official test, allowed whilst still technically under the ban, at Jerez in late October/early November, stating that his arms were out-of-condition.